bailey-lab/MIPTools/docs/quick_start.rst

 ---------------
 Variant calling uses the same settings file as check_run_stats.

-| You can obtain a script for variant calling here (put it in the same folder as the settings file):
+| You can obtain the script for variant calling here (put it in the same folder as the settings file):
 | :code:`wget https://github.com/bailey-lab/MIPTools/raw/master/user_scripts/variant_calling.sh`

 | And you can execute it like this: